What comes to mind when you think of a healthy diet?

 Natural sources occur in vegetables and animal proteins such as fish, eggs and red meats.

 Water also provides essential minerals.
 Distilled water and reverse osmosis filtration systems take out the good and bad minerals in water creating dead water.
 Dead water is dangerous for our bodies.
-This post talks about a filter we use for our drinking water.
+I talk about a filter we use for our drinking water in my post about sustainable water filtration.

 Limit unhealthy foods